20 ft x 12 ft grid at 18 in spacing

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate stock rebar bars for a simple rectangular slab grid.
 Compare 12-inch, 18-inch, and 24-inch spacing.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-In plain language: The calculator counts bars in both slab directions from spacing, totals linear feet, adds waste, divides by stock bar length, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Lengthwise bars = floor(slab width x 12 / spacing inches) + 1.
+Widthwise bars = floor(slab length x 12 / spacing inches) + 1.
+Total linear feet = lengthwise bars x slab length + widthwise bars x slab width.
+Add waste, divide by stock bar length, and round up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Slab length and width: the rectangular slab dimensions for the grid estimate.
 Bar spacing: the distance between parallel bars; smaller spacing means more bars.
 Stock bar length: the length of one purchased bar from the supplier.
 Waste percent: extra length for cuts, lap planning, and small layout changes.